 In the short term, alcohol has been shown to weaken the immune system, intensify mood swings, prevent restful sleep, and lower energy levels.
 If you’re already suffering from an energy-sapping digestive condition like Candida overgrowth, that’s the last thing you need.

-For many people, the most difficult part of switching to a Candida diet is giving or reducing their alcohol consumption.
+For many people, the most difficult part of switching to a Candida diet is giving up or reducing their alcohol consumption.
 This is a necessary change if you want to give your gut bacteria and digestive system the very best chance to get back into a healthy equilibrium.
 However, it doesn’t have to be forever.
 Once you get your health back and see your energy levels return, small amounts of alcohol are OK as part of a low-sugar, balanced diet.

 1. Alcohol Weakens Your Immune System